canonical/ubuntu-pro-docs/check-package-sources.rst

 .. note::
     If you are not using any packages from the Ubuntu Universe repository, that line will not be displayed.

-Now let's check the packages covered with the security suppoport and see which of them have CVE fixes available:
+Now let's check the packages covered with the security support and see which of them have CVE fixes available:

 .. code-block:: bash